- October 1, 2021

 Chronicles of 2 Heroes is an intense 16-bit action platformer inspired by masterpieces like The Messenger and Ninja Gaiden on the NES.
 This epic quest features Metroidvania elements and a singular mechanic: you can switch in real-time between the two main characters!
 Ayame and Kensei have unique, surprising combat styles that you will need to master to save feudal Japan from Amaterasu’s wrath.
 Eve…

-- The level design is thoughtful and progressively challenging, rewarding players with new abilities and power-ups that enhance gameplay.
+- The level design is thoughtful and progressively challenging, encouraging players to master the mechanics and rewarding them with upgrades and new abilities.

-- The character swapping mechanic can be frustrating, as it requires players to constantly adjust their thinking and can disrupt the flow of gameplay.
+- The character switching mechanic can be frustrating, as it requires players to constantly adapt to different movement controls, which may disrupt the flow of gameplay.

-- The game lacks accessibility options, such as button remapping and colorblind modes, which may hinder some players' experiences.
+- The game lacks accessibility options, such as button remapping and colorblind modes, which could limit its enjoyment for a wider audience.

 “When you get used to the swapping mechanic, it feels good to do some cool maneuvers, and you'll find ways to circumvent challenges later in the game.”